 complete as much of it as they can prior to the institute to become very familiar with the types of questions on the exam.
 Although this exam will not be graded, it will be used to learn how to grade AP exams.
 If you are completing this APSI for graduate credit, then a couple of specific, summative projects will be required.
 Projects could be some of the following: modifying a lab to be inquiry, preparing an inquiry teaching unit, preparing a syllabus for audit, developing an inquiry activity, preparing 6-8 test questions or preparing a project approved by the instructor.

 Topics/events during the week COULD include any of the following as needed by the participants and as time permits:

-· Gaining a deeper understanding of major topics from the AP* curriculum—Equilibrium, Thermochemistry, Descriptive Chemistry, Kinetics, Electrochemistry—addressed via exam questions and problems, with ideas for related labs/demos
+- Gaining a deeper understanding of some major content topics from the AP* curriculum by addressing them via AP exam questions, problems, and related labs or demos

 Ed.
 627 - COMPUTER SCIENCE FOR TEACHERS OF ADVANCED PLACEMENT

 Faculty: Maria Litvin